Terms and Conditions

 When a cancellation or an itinerary change is performed prior to the execution of the service, we will make a reasonable effort to notify such cancellation or change to the passenger.

-26.1 If the flight is canceled as a result of unavoidable extraordinary circumstances, such as air traffic control, weather, volcanic ashes, security alerts, strikes, flight safety contingencies, closing of tracks or accidents, Aerobell Airlines will not be responsible for any compensation and will help the passenger to:
+27.1 If the flight is canceled as a result of unavoidable extraordinary circumstances, such as air t traffic control, weather, volcanic ashes, security alerts, strikes, flight safety contingencies, closing of tracks or accidents, Aerobell Airlines will not be responsible for any compensation and will help the passenger to:

-- Both options may be requested by contacting a call center agent through the telephone number 2290-0000.
+3. Both options may be requested by contacting a call center agent through the telephone n number (506) 4000-2030.

 Passengers may be prevented from boarding or disembarking an airplane at any airport in the following cases: